junxit/us-congress-bills-116/bill.md

 - **(e)** *Use of grant funds*
   - **(1)** *In general* An eligible State receiving a grant under this section may use such grant—
     - **(A)** to purchase and install compliant carbon monoxide alarms in the dwelling units of low-income families or elderly persons, facilities that commonly serve children or the elderly, including childcare facilities, public schools, and senior centers, or student dwelling units owned by public universities;
-    - **(B)** to train State or local fire code enforcement officials in the proper enforcement of State or local laws concerning compliant carbon monoxide alarms and the installation of such alarms in accordance with NFPA 72;
+    - **(B)** to train State or local fire code enforcement officials in the proper enforcement of State or local laws concerning compliant carbon monoxide alarms and the installation of such alarms in accordance with NFPA 72, the IFC, or the IRC;
     - **(C)** for the development and dissemination of training materials, instructors, and any other costs related to the training sessions authorized by this subsection; and
     - **(D)** to educate the public about the risk associated with carbon monoxide as a poison and the importance of proper carbon monoxide alarm use.
   - **(2)** *Limitations*